solangek/12-express-sqlite/README.md

 # 12-express-sqlite

-A sample sqlite project allowing saving Contact cards into a database.
+A sample sqlite project allowing saving Contact cards into a database, using Sequelize ORM with SQLite, and Express.

-steps required to create a sqlite / sequelize project:

 1/  npm install --save express sequelize sqlite3

-2/ edit the file config/config.json and replace it with your own configuration:
+2/ the file config/config.json can be edited to configure the database connection.
+The default content is as follows:
 <pre>
 {
     "development": {